 - Managing Families in a Memory Care Residence

 - 5 Best Practices for Communicating with Family Members

 - How to Manage the Emotional Rollercoaster: Family, Caregiver, and Resident

 - Creating a Successful Transition to Assisted Living or Memory Care for All Involved

 Pam Ostrowski has her Masters degree in Scientific and Technical Communication and is the founder and CEO of Alzheimer’s Family Consulting, LLC.
 She one of approximately 3100 Certified Senior Advisors (CSAs)® in the country, is a Certified Dementia Practitioner® (CDP ®), and Certified in Dementia Care® (CDC® ).

 Ms. Ostrowski is also the author of It’s Not That Simple – Helping Families Navigate the Alzheimer’s Journey View the book on Amazon here!

-If you have a specific topic in mind, reach out to Pam to talk further.
+If you have a specific topic in mind, please reach out to Pam to talk further using the form below.